McNerdius/GooglyEyes/readme.md

 <details>
     <summary>Console googlies</summary>

  Because why not.
 A quick and dirty way to visualize the animation and a sanity-check on the googly-math.
-I was hoping to pair Spectre's [Live Display](https://spectreconsole.net/live/live-display) with [Canvas Image](https://spectreconsole.net/widgets/canvas-image) but it appears they may not be compatible.
+I was hoping to pair Spectre's [Live Display](https://spectreconsole.net/live/live-display) with [Canvas Image](https://spectreconsole.net/widgets/canvas-image) but it appears they're incompatible.
 So for now it's a flickery console clear + full redraw.
 No pixel-level work here, just using ImageSharp's `EllipsePolygon` to draw on Spectre's `CanvasImage` which has a `MaxWidth` set to squish pixels into ["coxels"](https://twitter.com/SimonCropp/status/1331554791726534657?s=20).

 Simulated constant random x-axis accelerometer input: